Best Selling Historical Fiction Novels about Claude Monet & the Impressionists

 The author takes us to the early years of the French Impressionist Claude Monet and his muse, lover and first wife Camille Doncieux.
 These are difficult years for the struggling artist & Camille has to find the strength to deal with many uncertainties.
 Press here to read my review of this wonderful book.

-Great Historical Fiction Books about the Female Impressionist Berthe Morisot
+Great Historical Fiction Best Sellers about the Defiant Female Impressionist Berthe Morisot

 La Luministe by Paula Butterfield

 Both books portray the lesser known, trailblazing female French Impressionist, Berthe Morisot.
 This incredibly gifted artist was very successful in her lifetime.
 This is remarkable as it happened in an era when women had no place in the art world.
 Her accomplishments defied all odds & her amazing story deserves to be told.
 Check out my review of La Luminste.